niplav/site/considerations_on_cryonics.md

 *– [Hilary Greaves](https://en.wikipedia.org/wiki/Hilary_Greaves), [“Discounting future health”](./doc/considerations_on_cryonics/discounting_future_health_greaves_2017.pdf) p.
 7, 2017*

-She also argues against applying considerations from diminishing marginal returns to health (although it must be caveat that this analysis does not use explicit QALY numbers for cryonics, since they have not been collected by healthcare departments yet):
+She also argues against applying considerations from diminishing marginal returns to health (although it must be noted that this analysis does not explicitely use QALY numbers for cryonics, since they have not been collected by healthcare departments yet):

 > this does not give rise to any phenomenon of diminishing